mdes4214/in-stock-alert/README.md

 # InStockAlert
 Just for personal use and crawler practice.
 This job will send an email when the target items are in stock and out of stock.
-Currently support Pokemon Center Online( and Amazon JP soon).
+Currently support Pokemon Center Online.

 Refer to GaryniL (https://github.com/GaryniL/Amazon-Price-Alert).